patrick-kidger/diffrax/docs/usage/getting-started.md

 - The numerical solver used is `Dopri5`.
 [Dormand--Prince 5(4), an explicit Runge--Kutta method.]
 - The solution is saved at the times `0`, `1`, `2`, `3`.
 - The initial step is of size `0.1`.
-- For all later steps, an I-controller is used to dynamically adapt step sizes to match a desired error tolerance.
+- For all later steps, a PID controller is used to dynamically adapt step sizes to match a desired error tolerance.
-    - This is the standard "textbook" way of adapting step sizes in numerical ODE solvers.
+    - This is a more efficient variation on the "textbook" way to adapt step sizes (which is an I controller).
-    - Unlike some other differential equation solving libraries, Diffrax is more flexible by allowing you to specify the step size controller separately to the numerical update rule (the solver).
+    - The step size controller is specified separately to the solver.

 !!! note